tckerr/walk/README.md

 ### Callbacks

-We want to be able to execute custom functionality on certain properties within our object tree.
-For example, if we wanted to print the count of all friends for any `person` object we encounter, we could write a callback object for the `friends` property.
+Callbacks are a way to execute custom functionality on certain nodes within our object tree.
 The general form of a callback object is:

 ```
 {